MoniPar/reclaimed-treasures/README.md

 </details>

 The Ninth sprint mainly tackled the SEO and Web Marketing Epic and included some bugs I found while testing the deployed site.
-The Back to Top button user story was deemed unnecessary since the navigation was always fixed at the top, so it was placed in the backlog for future iterations.
+The Back to Top button user story was deemed unnecessary since the navigation was always fixed at the top, so it was marked as a won't have.

 Completed User Stories: